Julia Tutwiler College of Education

 - A transfer student must earn at least 25 percent of credit hours in residence at UWA and must demonstrate proficiency in teaching to receive a teaching degree.
 Normally, this takes at least one academic year.
 Also, a transfer student must earn at least twelve hours of credit in each of his/her single teaching field(s) and eighteen hours of credit in each comprehensive teaching field at this institution.
 Proficiency in teaching methods will be determined by the appropriate Department.

-- When students enroll in the College of Education, they are assigned advisors who are responsible for providing general guidance as students plan their work toward graduation.
-Each student, however, is responsible for determining his/her own status in regard to meeting the particular requirements for graduation in the chosen area of study.
-Exceptions to the requirements stated in the catalogue must be approved in writing by the student’s advisor, the chairperson(s) of all departments involved, and the Dean of the Julia Tutwiler College of Education.
+- When educator candidates enroll in the College of Education, they are assigned advisors who are responsible for providing general guidance as educator candidates plan their work toward graduation.
+Each educator candidate, however, is responsible for determining his/her own status in regard to meeting the particular requirements for graduation in the chosen area of study.
+Exceptions to the requirements stated in the catalogue must be approved in writing by the educator candidate’s advisor, the chairperson(s) of all departments involved, and the Dean of the Julia Tutwiler College of Education.
 A record of the exception is placed in the student’s folder in the Office of the Dean and the official record folder in the Office of the Registrar.

-- Students must take and pass the Praxis II Examinations prior to their internship.
-Only official Praxis II score reports may be accepted from ETS.
+- Educator candidates must take and pass the Praxis II Examinations by the last day of the semester prior to the semester in which the internship is to be completed.
+Only official Praxis II score reports from ETS may be accepted.

 - Each graduating senior should file placement credentials prior to, or during, the internship semester.
 Placement materials may be obtained in the office of the Director of Career Services.